 Active People, Healthy Nation

 Active People, Healthy NationSM is a national initiative led by CDC to help 27 million Americans become more physically active by 2027.
-Increased physical activity can improve health, quality of life, and reduce health care costs.
+Increased physical activity can improve health, and quality of life, and reduce healthcare costs.